-I have more than a decade of experience as a strategic communications professional, and am known for my attention to detail, my ability to meet deadlines and my unwavering faith in the almighty gods of grammar and punctuation.
+I have almost two decades of experience as a strategic communications professional, and am known for my attention to detail, my ability to meet deadlines and my unwavering faith in the almighty gods of grammar and punctuation.
 I am a loud and proud word nerd.

 I am also an inquisitive facilitative leader.
 That means I'm often the person at the table asking the questions that no-one else has considered.
 Finding the answers to those questions and relaying information in a meaningful way are also facets of the field of communications in which I excel.

 I believe in collaboration and, in order to achieve those results, I have developed a reputation for hearing competing priorities, developing solutions and assuring that all parties are satisfied with the results.

 I am well-rounded; I am loyal and I enjoy the balancing act of multiple time-sensitive projects.

 It's not very often that a business is validated by a stranger who has no input or buy-in to your plan, but for Susi Foerg, an ah-ha moment helped coalesce everything she envisioned for her dream.
 Four years ago, Foerg was on a weekend trip to the Sunshine coast when she stopped by Persephone Brewing Company for a pint.

 Why is the Thompson Okanagan so beautiful in fall?
 Like the other three seasons, the region has a swath of lakes, mountains and vistas that are breathtaking, but in autumn the foliage really stands out.
 We wanted to know why, so we went to an expert.

 Think about it: if you had to assign your identity to an object you hold dear, what would it be?
 A cap you wore as a child?
 A favourite mix tape, or perhaps a cookbook you inherited and plan to pass down to your child when the time comes?